tuffylock/dotfiles/macbook.md

 # mac stuff to remember
 * cmd-' to open settings
 * spacebar to preview images in finder
-* cmd/opt arrow to navigate text by word or line
+* cmd/opt arrow to navigate text by line or word
+* cmd-, to open preferences (in most apps)

 set login screen background